Harry Costas Avery (1930–2023)

 The Department of Classics at the University of Pittsburgh mourns the death of Harry C. Avery, who passed away peacefully at age 93 on June 9, 2023.
 His research and teaching ranged widely from Greek tragedy and fifth-century Greek history, with a focus on matters of Herodotus and Thucydides, to interests as far afield as Caesar, Marius, Homer, Sophocles, Aeschylus, Euripides, and Lysias.

-After military service between the Second World War and the Korean War, Harry enrolled in the University of Pennsylvania where he earned his BA in Classics.
-In 1953-1954 he received a Fulbright grant to go to Greece, where he attended the American School of Classical Studies at Athens.
-He went on to earn an M.A. in Classics at the University of Illinois and a PhD degree from Princeton University in 1959.
+After military service between the Second World War and the Korean War, Harry enrolled in the University of Pennsylvania where he earned his B.A. in Classics.
+In 1953-1954, he received a Fulbright grant to go to Greece, where he attended the American School of Classical Studies at Athens.
+He went on to earn an M.A. in Classics at the University of Illinois and a Ph.D. degree from Princeton University in 1959.
 His thesis entitled “Prosopographical Studies in the Oligarchy of the Four Hundred” was supervised by Profs.
 Antony E. Raubitschek and John Van Antwerp Fine, Sr. After short teaching positions at the University of Texas (where he met his wife JoAnn) and Bryn Mawr College, Avery joined the Classics Department at the University of Pittsburgh, serving as chairman for seventeen years.
-During the academic year 1963-64, Harry was a visiting fellow at the Center for Hellenic Studies in Washington, D.C.
-In 1971-72 he returned to the American School as annual professor, offering a seminar on Herodotus.
-He retired form his position as Professor of Classics in 2015.
+During the 1963-64 academic year, Harry was a visiting fellow at the Center for Hellenic Studies in Washington, D.C.
+In 1971-72, he returned to the American School as annual professor, offering a seminar on Herodotus.
+He retired from his position as Professor of Classics in 2015.

 He was a brilliant scholar but never took himself too seriously.
 His passion for classics was palpably genuine, and his classes were ones that no graduate student ever regretted taking, not just because he never assigned any exams, but because he gave his students complete freedom to engage with the material as little or as much as they wanted, an approach that made them engage all the more heavily so as not to be any less prepared than he invariably was.
 The classes are remembered as having had some of the most interesting conversations and most serious opportunities for learning.
 “It was as if Dr. Avery knew that if he gave us some freedom, he would be repaid with interest.”